kazssym/bitbucket-webhook-java/README.md

 The parent Maven project consists of the following modules:

- * servlet – main servlet implementation,
+ * webhook – core library,
  * webapp – example Java EE web application that uses the servlet,
  * webapp-servlet – the same web application for Servlet-only containers, and
  * webapp-standalone – the same web application packaged as an executable jar